The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Absentee Voting

-Any registered Vermont voter may apply for an absentee ballot and vote by mail.
-Absentee ballots must be requested at least 1 day before the election.
-Completed absentee mail-in ballots must be returned to the town clerk’s office or to your polling place before 7PM on the day of the election.
+All registered Vermont voters will receive an absentee ballot for general elections.
+For primary elections, absentee ballots must be requested at least 1 day before the election.
+Completed absentee mail-in ballots must be returned to the town clerk’s office via mail by the close of business the day before the election, or by hand to your polling place on the day of the election.

 Polling Locations